 If you have been convicted of a felony case in Illinois, you may be eligible to have your record sealed.
 Our Illinois law firm has helped thousands of clients get through the criminal justice system.
 Since 2004, we have helped our clients seal their records in Chicago, Cook County, Lake County, DuPage County, Will County, Kane County, and McHenry County.
 Due to recent changes in the law, sealing felony records in Illinois is now possible for most crimes.
 Among the felony cases that we have sealed include voluntary manslaughter, felony theft, drug trafficking and delivery, drug possession, retail theft, battery, criminal trespass, intimidation of a witness, residential burglary, UUW, and other serious offenses.
 If you are looking for a highly experienced lawyer to help you seal your record, rest assured that you are in good hands.
 We have been helping people seal their Illinois criminal record since 2004.

 Almost all Illinois felony cases are eligible for sealing.
 Sealing felony records in Illinois is allowed due to a recent change in the law that has significantly changed people’s lives.
-A court ordered sealed record cannot be seen by employers, landlords, the general public, nor will it show up on background checks.
+A court-ordered sealed record cannot be seen by employers, landlords, the general public, nor will it show up on background checks.
 The Clerk of Court, the State Police, the arresting agency, and the FBI will seal their records forever.
 Even the most serious cases as voluntary manslaughter, felony theft, retail theft, battery, drug cases, UUW, residential burglary, criminal trespass, and other serious felonies are eligible for sealing.
 There has never been a better time to seal a criminal record in Illinois.
-Good people who made a mistake in the past, are no longer burdened for the rest of their lives.
+Good people who made a mistake in the past are no longer burdened for the rest of their lives.
 Our attorneys have decades of experience and know what is required to have your case sealed.

-In almost all cases, the waiting period is three years after your complete your sentence.
+In almost all cases, the waiting period is three years after you complete your sentence.

 The Illinois State legislature has determined that certain crimes cannot be sealed because the public's right to know about your record is greater than your right to seal it.
 Thus, sealing felony records in Illinois does not apply to all crimes.
 If this is the case, you have the option of requesting a pardon from the Governor.
 Whether or not a pardon will be granted is solely the decision of the Governor.
 The following cases do not qualify for sealing:

 - Reckless Driving if you were over 25